skanehira/gh.vim/README.md

 let g:gh_token = 'xxxxxxxxxxxxxxxxxxxx'
 ```

 `gh.vim` just provides virtual buffers likes `gh://:owner/:repo/issues`, no any commands.
 `:owner` is user name or organization name, `:repo` is repository name.

-If you want see issue list, please open buffer likes bellow
+If you want see issue list, please open buffer like bellow.

 ```
 :new gh://skanehira/gh.vim/issues